gonverissimo/gonverissimo/README.md

 Hey!
 I’m Gonçalo Veríssimo, a tech enthusiast with a Bachelor's degree in Computer Science and Engineering.

-I have a strong preference for software engineering, cybersecurity area and low-code development, especially OutSystems.

-Originally from Setúbal, I have spent the last four years studying in Évora (2020-2024).
+I prioritize Software Engineering and Cybersecurity in my career interests.

 Currently I'm doing a Master's degree in Software Engineering at Instituto Politécnico de Setúbal.

-I have ambitious goals for my future and always approach life with a positive mindset.
+I have ambitious goals for my future and always approach life with a positive mindset

 - 🎓 All of my projects done throughout my degree: [university](https://github.com/goncalofverissimo/university) (ask me to have access)
 - 📚 Some projects I've done out of the degree: [projects](https://github.com/goncalofverissimo/projects)